 • size =rloc (real lines of code)

-• height =mcc (McCabe complexity)
+• height =complexity (cyclomatic complexity)

-• color =sonar_cognitive_complexity
+• color =complexity (cyclomatic complexity)

-If it’s green then you could change the color metric to number_of_authors (if that metric is available in your map).
+If it is green then you could change the color metric to number_of_authors (if that metric is available in your map).
 A building that is complex, has low code coverage and only one author can be very problematic, because that code is only known by one person.
 On the other hand a building that has many authors can be problematic because it is now a coordination bottleneck: apparently everyone needs to modify that file.

 This is just one example how you can explore your source code.
 Once you get a feel for the metrics, you might decide to combine different metrics.
 We usually leave the size metric locked to the real lines of code metric though.
 That ensures the buildings are always in the same place, even when you change height and color.